 This past weekend, we had some friends over.
 On a whim, I offered to let Mister Man come up with the menu for the dinner himself.

-I’m not sure if it was just me being uninspired or me trying to get him to think more independently and gain some additional self-confidence, but the move paid off beautifully.
+I’m not sure if it was just me being uninspired or if I was trying to get him to think more independently and gain some additional self-confidence, but the move paid off beautifully.

 His choices?
 Bagel dogs, bacon and cheddar stuffed burgers, homemade sweet potato fries, and s’mores cookies.